 This brings me to pedestrian safety in South Korea.
 My personal choice for the least safe thing in South Korea.
 As mentioned above, being a pedestrian in South Korea is very different from elsewhere in the world.
 You always have to be on the lookout for other aggressive walkers and drivers.
 Especially now that the entire country seems to be glued to their smartphones, even when walking in groups.

 Jaywalking is illegal in Korea.
 This means that you will need to wait for the light to go green in order to walk across the road legally.
-Yet even after waiting for the green pedestrian light doesn’t mean you’re fully safe.
+The flashing green light means “do not start crossing” and if something should happen to you while doing this, under the law you are not a pedestrian but rather a jaywalker.
+Yet even after waiting for the green pedestrian light, it doesn’t mean you’re fully safe.

 I was once walking at a cross section in a very busy UNESCO area (Namhansanseong Village) with roughly 50 other people at a green pedestrian light.
 The stopped car, for who knows what reason, decided to edge forward directly into me while I was crossing the road.
 My 4 year old niece was standing on the opposite side of me luckily.
-The old man got out of his car and ran into a nearby convenience store, possibly because he was drunk.
+The old man got out of his car and ran into a nearby convenience store, possibly because he was drunk, with his car still running and traffic behind him.
 Luckily I wasn’t hurt, neither was my little niece.

 I am always on the lookout for drivers and motorists in Korea.
-Delivery men on scooters even ride on pavements!
+Delivery men on scooters even ride on pavements and rush through red lights!
 And now with the ubiquity of e-scooters, pedestrian accidents are on the rise.